nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The application of the Nordic Guidelines can also be further specified on lower levels, e.g. instructions on a per-Ordering Agency and/or per-title basis.

-The different levels of specification can be expressed as the following hierarchy:
+The levels of specification can be expressed as follows:

 1. High-level specifications, e.g. [[[epub-33]]], [[[epub-a11y-11]]], [[[HTML5]]] etc.
 2. The Nordic Guidelines (this document)
 3. General Ordering Agency-specific guidelines (usually these build on the Nordic Guidelines, but might also contain some deviations from them)
 4. Title-specific instructions, usually expressed in the form of Editing Instructions, containing further guidance on how to treat a specific title

-Note that the forms of levels 3 and 4 will vary between the Ordering Agencies, and their standardisation is outside the scope of this document.
+The format and implementation of levels 3 and 4 vary between Ordering Agencies, and their standardisation is beyond the scope of this document.

 # Format Requirements

 ## Required EPUB Standard

-Suppliers are required to refer to the specifications provided in [[[epub-33]]].
+Suppliers must refer to the specifications defined in [[[epub-33]]].

 ## EPUB Naming and Identification